-Non-performing Assets and Restructured Loans.
+Non-performing Assets and Restructured Loans; Collection Procedures.
 Within 15 days of a borrower's delinquency, the Association attempts personal, direct contact with the borrower to determine the reason for the delinquency, to ensure that the borrower correctly understands the terms of the loan and to emphasize the importance of making payments on or before the due date.
 If necessary, subsequent late charges and delinquent notices are issued and the borrower's account will be monitored on a regular basis thereafter.
 The Association also mails system-generated reminder notices on a monthly basis.
 When a loan is more than 30 days past due, the Association attempts to contact the borrower and develop a plan of repayment.
 By the 90th day of delinquency, the Association may recommend foreclosure.
 By this date, if a repayment agreement has not been established, or if an agreement is established but is subsequently broken, the borrower's credit file is reviewed and, if considered necessary, the loan will be evaluated for impairment.
 For further discussion on evaluating loans for impairment, see Note 5.
 LOANS AND ALLOWANCE FOR LOAN LOSSES.
-A summary report of all loans 30 days or more past due is provided to the Association's board of directors.
+A summary report of all loans 30 days or more past due is provided to the Association's Board of Directors.

 Loans are placed in non-accrual status when they are contractually 90 days or more past due or if collection of principal or interest in full is in doubt.
 Loans modified in troubled debt restructurings that were in non-accrual status prior to the restructurings remain in non-accrual status for a minimum of six months.
 Beginning with the quarter ended March 31, 2012, home equity loans and lines of credit which are subordinate to a first mortgage lien where the customer is seriously delinquent, are also placed in non-accrual status.
 Beginning in the quarter ended September 30, 2012, loans in Chapter 7 bankruptcy status where all borrowers have been discharged from their mortgage obligation are also placed in non-accrual status.
-Interest on loans in accrual status, including certain loans individually reviewed for impairment, is recognized in interest income as it accrues, on a daily basis.
-Accrued interest on loans in non-accrual status is reversed by a charge to interest income and income is subsequently recognized only to the extent cash payments are received.
-Cash payments on loans in non-accrual status are applied to the oldest scheduled, unpaid payment first.
-Cash payments on loans with a partial charge-off are applied fully to principal, then to recovery of the charged off amount prior to interest income being recognized.
-A non-accrual loan is generally returned to accrual status when contractual payments are less than 90 days past due.
-However, a loan may remain in nonaccrual status when collectability is uncertain, such as a troubled debt restructuring that has not met minimum payment requirements, a loan with a partial charge-off, an equity loan or line of credit with a delinquent first mortgage greater than 90 days, or a loan in Chapter 7 bankruptcy status where all borrowers have been discharged of their obligation.
-The number of days past due is determined by the number of days the oldest scheduled payment remains unpaid.
+For discussion on interest recognition, see Note 5.
+LOANS AND ALLOWANCE FOR LOAN LOSSES.